-Complete the certification form given to you by the housing authority or your landlord.
+- Complete the certification form given to you by the housing authority or your landlord.
 The form will ask for your name, the name of your abuser, the abuser's relationship to you, the date, time, and location of the incident of violence, and a description of the violence.
-You are only required to provide the name of the abuser if it is safe to provide and you know their name.

-Provide a statement from a victim service provider, attorney, or medical professional who has helped you address incidents of domestic violence, dating violence, or stalking.
+You are only required to provide the name of the abuser if it is safe to provide and you know their name. - Provide a statement from a victim service provider, attorney, mental health professional, or medical professional who has helped you address incidents of domestic violence, dating violence, sexual assault, or stalking.
 The professional must state that he or she believes that the incidents of abuse are real.
-Both you and the professional must sign the statement, and both of you must state that you are signing "under penalty of perjury."

-Provide a police or court record, such as a protective order.
+Both you and the professional must sign the statement, and both of you must state that you are signing "under penalty of perjury." - Provide a police or court record, such as a protective order, or an administrative record.